 Jurojin - is also of Chinese origin and likewise god of longevity and wisdom; he is usually represented with a stag at his side, and he carries a long stick to which is attached a scroll containing all the wisdom of the world.
 Like Fukurokuju, legend states that he once lived on earth as a Taoist sage.
 He is also represented as an old man with a white beard but wears a scholar’s headdress.

-Hotei (or Hotei-osho) - is also originally from China, Hotei represents thrift and philanthropy.
+Hotei (or Hotei-osho) - is also originally from China, Hotei represents thrift and philanthropy, as well as contentment.
 He is perhaps the god who is portrayed in the most unflattering light as a fat, bald, and rather unkempt-looking Buddhist monk with a big exposed belly and large swollen earlobes.
 However, always chuckling and often surrounded by children, he is perhaps the happiest looking of the seven gods and lives up to his Chinese nickname as the ‘Laughing Buddha’.

 Representations In Art